andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/02-oslo_redux.md

 "No it's a backpack.
 It has 2 straps"

+Opposite the inexorable resolve of Norwegian bureaucracy Kate stands no chance.

 "But it's.... a purse, why does it matter how many straps it has"

 "If it has two straps it is a backpack and cannot enter the museum"

-Opposite the inexorable resolve of Norwegian bureaucracy Kate stands no chance.
-She continues to assert the veracity of her pursely taxonomic classification but the stodgy security guard parries each claim with the deftness of a 19th century Parisian expressionist painter.
+Kate continues to assert the veracity of her pursely taxonomic classification but the stodgy security guard parries each claim with the deftness of a 19th century Parisian expressionist painter.
 With each diminishing exhortation, Kate realizes she has no effective counterargument to the logical consistency of the *2 strap defense*.
 Defeated, she slinks away to deposit her 2-strapped bac into the locked receptacles.

-As we ride the escalator up to the exhibits I quickly check wikipedia for the definition of a backpack
+As we ride the escalator up to the exhibits of the <span class="skewed">Munch</span>
+museum, I quickly check wikipedia for the definition of a backpack

 <div class="block-quote">
 A backpack—also called knapsack, schoolbag, rucksack, pack, booksack, bookbag,